nickpack/RBLChecker-iOS/README.md

 * SVWebViewController
 * TSMessages

+## Whats next with this?
+Heres a very scrappy braindump that I intend to implement:
+* Add bookmarking of server addresses using CoreData
+* Store historical results in Coredata
+* Plot health history graphs based on aforementioned data
+* Expand webservice and add a scheduled check of hosts, with push notifications to the app
+* Replace all of the listing API calls with native DNS lookups on the device - This is really poorly documented and I didn't have time to mess with it when I built this but basically the underlying OS networking C code needs to be used to achieve this.

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code.